This Is Probably The Most Relatable Thing Ivanka Trump Has Ever Said

 "I have seen people care so much and want to do good work, but then they start getting Google alerts," she continued.
 "Then it starts to take more of their time, and they get defensive and suspicious of those around them, they start to ask who circulated certain things.
 It’s pointless, drains energy, and causes their internal compass to go awry.
 Getting too engaged in the daily chaos is distracting; I don’t pay too much attention because it would be unhealthy."

 Ivanka: She's just like us!
-(Except the U.S. government probably pays her therapy bills.)
+(Except the government probably pays her therapy bills.)

 Advertisement